What is a Poison Test?

 Poison Test Benefits:

-- Reduction in customer complaints
+- Reduction in customer complaints.

-- Reduction in house complaints
+- Reduction in house complaints.

-- Improvement in inspector skill level
+- Improvement in inspector skill level.

-- Improved customer satisfaction
+- Improved customer satisfaction.

-- Multi-skilled inspector
+- Multi-skilled inspector.

-- Improved confidence in inspection activity
+- Improved confidence in inspection activity.

-- The final inspector’s productivity improves
+- The final inspector’s productivity improves.

-Key requirements for poison test:
+Key requirements for the poison test:

 - All defects should be covered in the poison test